 Example of Cash Credit

 Company A is a phone manufacturer and operates a factory where the company invests money to purchase raw materials to convert them into finished goods.
 However, the finished goods inventory is not immediately sold.
 The company’s capital is stuck in the form of inventory.
 In order for Company A to meet its expenses while waiting for their finished goods inventory to convert into cash, the company takes a cash credit loan to run their business without a shortfall.

 1. Source of working capital financing

-A cash credit is an important source of working capital financing as the company need worry about liquidity issues.
+A cash credit is an important source of working capital financing as the company need not worry about liquidity issues.

 2. Easy arrangement